 India, with its high diversity of flora and fauna, is home to about 515 wildlife sanctuaries, 1180 species of birds, 350 mammal species, 30000 insect species, and more than 15000 varieties of plants!
 The list is far too extensive for us to note down all these parks and sanctuaries.
 So, here’s a list of the top 5 wildlife sanctuaries in India that you just cannot miss!

 This prestigious park has been around to please nature and animal enthusiasts for a very long time!
-Kaziranga National Park, a national park in the Golaghat and Nagaon districts of Assam, India, is home to 2/3rd of the world’s greater one-horned Rhinoceros.
+Kaziranga National Park, one of the best wildlife sanctuaries in India, situated in the Golaghat and Nagaon districts of Assam, India, is home to 2/3rd of the world’s greater one-horned Rhinoceros.
 Owing to its safekeeping of many rare species, it has been declared a World Heritage Site by UNESCO.
 The park, spread over 858 sq.km around the Brahmaputra River, comprises of large breeding populations of elephants, wild water buffalos, and swamp deer.
 It has also been recognised as an important bird area by BirdLife International.
 However, the park remains closed from 1st May to 31st October.
 So, plan your dates of visit accordingly, and you shall not regret it!

 Best time to visit: November-April

-The first to come under the Project Tiger, an initiative to protect the endangered Bengal tiger, Jim Corbett National Park is the oldest in the country!
+The first to come under the Project Tiger, an initiative to protect the endangered Bengal tiger, Jim Corbett National Park is one of the oldest wildlife sanctuaries in India!
 Spanning over 520 sq. km, it houses 110 tree species, 50 species of mammals, 650 bird species and 25 reptile species.
 The main focus of the park remains protection of wildlife, but the reserve management has also promoted ecotourism.
 For the travel junkies, there are three safari zones in the park: Jhirna, Birjani and Dihakala.
 Clear your schedule and join the 70,000+ visitors that come to the park every season!

 Best time to visit: March-June